mmbman/Katagiri/1979-11-18-Blue-Cliff-Record-Case-1-Talk-2.md

 **Same person:** When he says he deserves thirty blows for his phrase?

 **Katagiri Roshi:** Yes. *[He laughs.]* Because he says, “Ridiculous.
 You cannot get him back, get Bodhidharma back again.”
-But if we go there and ask Bodhidharma, “Please come back again” – maybe so, don’t you think so?
-But he says, don’t go there.
+But if we go there and ask Bodhidharma, “Please come back again” – maybe so, don’t you think?
+But he says don’t go there.
 That is a little bit against the human speculation.
 That’s why he said he should deserve thirty blows.
 But actually not, it is really great.
 Do you understand?

 #### 1:12:38

 **Question:** What you’re saying...
-Why didn’t Bodhidharma in the first place, you know, explain to Emperor Wu what he was saying, if the Emperor didn’t understand, wouldn’t that have benefited ...
+Why didn’t Bodhidharma, you know, in the first place explain to Emperor Wu what he was saying?
+If the Emperor didn’t understand, wouldn’t that have benefited ...

 **Katagiri Roshi:** *[cackles]*